LycheeOrg/LycheeOrg.github.io/docs/docker.md

 This image features Lychee, nginx and PHP-FPM.
 The provided configuration (PHP, nginx...) follows Lychee's official recommendations.

-The following tags are available :
+The following tags are available:

 * `latest`: Latest Lychee release
 * `v[NUMBER]`: Stable version tag for a Lychee release